Whether it’s because of sentimentality, worrying you might need something again, or just pure habit, many of us hold on to things we rarely use.

 You want your sorting piles to be in a large, clean area so that you can see everything clearly and organize it easily.
 That’s not always possible, especially when living in a small space, so do the best you can.

-Starting with one room but keeping the whole house in mind, go from room to room and write down what each one is used for, what activities take place in them.
-Now make a list of items needed for each of those activities, even if you don’t have them.
+Start with one room, but keep the whole house in mind.
+Go room by room and write down what each space is used for and the activities that happen there.
+Then, make a list of items needed for each activity, even if you don’t currently have them.

-If there are any things in the room that aren’t on the activities list, take them out and put them where they belong or into a central sorting pile for the house.
+If you find things in the room that aren’t on your list, take them out and either put them where they belong or place them into a central sorting pile for the whole house.

 Looking for decluttering services?LEARN MORE ❯

-It’s important to pace yourself so you don’t go crazy or get hurt.
-Before starting, it makes things much less overwhelming if you come up with a plan of which areas and when you’ll clean, declutter, and organize.
+It’s important to pace yourself so you don’t get overwhelmed or hurt.
+Before you start, create a plan that outlines which areas you’ll tackle and when you’ll clean, declutter, and organize.

-It’s time to pull everything out and get mean.
-Dig up all the random pieces of paper, mail, important documents and magazines laying around.
+It’s time to pull everything out and get serious.
+Dig up all those random pieces of paper, mail, important documents, and magazines lying around.
 Empty your closet and all your drawers.
-Brave all the storage spots to get everything out, even the messy garage.
+Brave every storage spot to get everything out even the messy garage.

-Bring out everything that’s not on your list to keep and set it on tables, desks, or any other workspace where you can see it clearly.
-Once you have it all out in the open, designate some areas for different piles.
+Bring out everything that’s not on your keep list and set it on tables, desks, or any other workspace where you can see it clearly.
+Once it’s all out in the open, designate specific areas for different piles.

 - Do I love this item?
 Does it “spark joy” for me?